 Polyolefins, also called polyalkenes, are the largest class of commodity thermoplastics.
 They are polymers of simple alkenes such as ethylene, propylene, butenes, and pentenes, and copolymers thereof.
 The two most important polyolefins are polyethylene (PE) and polypropylene (PP).
-They can be processed by common forming techniques such as injection molding, extrusion and thermoforming, using standard thermoplastic equipment.
+They can be processed by common forming techniques such as injection molding, blow molding, extrusion and thermoforming, using standard thermoplastic equipment.
+Their easy processability and low price in combination with their good chemical and physical properties, makes them the most popular resins and often the best choice for a multitude of plastic applications.

 Polyethylene (IUPAC name polymethylene) is the largest volume polyolefin.
 A variety of different grades are commercially available.
 These differ in molecular weight, crystallinity (density), and branching.
 Some special grades are also crosslinkable.
 The degree of branching as well as the length of the branches affects the density which can vary between 0.87 g/cm3 and 0.97 g/cm3.
 Typically, the higher the density of the polymer the higher the degree of crystallinity and the stiffer and harder the polymer.